d2l-ai/d2l-en/chapter_optimization/sgd.md

 ## Stochastic Gradient Updates

 In deep learning, the objective function is usually the average of the loss functions for each example in the training dataset.
-We assume that $f_i(\mathbf{x})$ is the loss function of the training dataset with $n$ examples, an index of $i$, and parameter vector of $\mathbf{x}$, then we have the objective function
+Given a training dataset of $n$ examples, we assume that $f_i(\mathbf{x})$ is the loss function with respect to the training example of index $i$, where $\mathbf{x}$ is the parameter vector.
+Then we arrive at the objective function

 $$f(\mathbf{x}) = \frac{1}{n} \sum_{i = 1}^n f_i(\mathbf{x}).$$